Getting Your Results

 It may be emotionally uncomfortable but telling your partners about STDs allows them to protect their health, too.
 Being diagnosed with an STD can cause many strong emotions.
 You may begin to question your trust in your partner or be worried that they will question their trust in you.
 Before you blame anyone, know that STDs are common and don't always cause symptoms.
 It is possible that you or your partner got the STD in a previous relationship without even knowing it.
 Keeping that in mind, talk to your partner as soon as possible.
 Be honest and straightforward.

-For more help, call 704-432-TEST or check out these resources to get you started:
+For more help, call 704-432-TEST or check out this resource to get you started:

 Not all STIs will Show Symptoms